Morwenn/static_math/docs/Home.md

 Also, note that this documentation documents what functions or classes you should expect to find when including a header, even if you are bound to include more because of headers interdependencies.
 This problem would be solved by modules, but they are still not in the standard.

-If you ever feel that this wiki is incomplete, that it needs more examples or more detailed explanation about stuff, you are welcome to report it and/or contribute.
+If you ever feel that this wiki is incomplete, that it needs more examples or more detailed explanation about stuff, PRs are welcome: the `docs` subdirectory of the sources is automatically uploaded to the GitHub Wiki.

 Hope this will be useful!